Gies College of Business: Campus

 Gies College of Business is located in Champaign, Illinois.
 The campus is located around the intersection of Gregory Street and Sixth Street.
 When the college was first formed, however, it occupied the Commerce Building, now the East half of the Administration Building on the Main Quad.

-The college currently occupies three buildings: Wohlers Hall, Business Instructional Facility (BIF), and the Irwin Doctoral Study Hall.
+The college currently occupies four buildings: Wohlers Hall, Business Instructional Facility (BIF), Wymer Hall, and the Irwin Doctoral Study Hall.
 This area is known as the Business Quad and is considered part of the South Campus.